 A great way to show you are capable of more responsibility is to finish a big project.
 Demonstrating that you can lead other employees, coordinate resources, and meet deadlines (even in the face of adversity) will set you apart in an employer’s mind.

-For example, if the company needs to overhaul its website for SEO purposes but hasn’t got around to it yet, volunteer yourself.
+For example, if the company needs to overhaul its website for SEO purposes but hasn’t gotten around to it yet, volunteer yourself.
 You’ll not only impress your manager by offering to lead the entire project but also learn new skills that will help with future projects.

 Become more efficient with your time